Reducibility of $n$-ary semigroups: from quasitriviality towards idempotency: Introduction

 \section{Introduction}

 Let $X$ be a nonempty set, let $|X|$ be its cardinality, and let $n\geq 2$ be an integer.
 An $n$-ary operation $F\colon X^n \to X$ is said to be \emph{associative} if

 for all $x_1,\ldots,x_{2n-1}\in X$ and all $1\leq i\leq n-1$.
 The pair $(X,F)$ is then called an \emph{$n$-ary semigroup}.
-This notion actually stems back to D\"{o}rnte \cite{Dor28} and has led to the concept of $n$-ary group, which was first studied by Post \cite{Pos40}.
+This notion is due to D\"{o}rnte \cite{Dor28} and has led to the concept of $n$-ary group, which was first studied by Post \cite{Pos40}.

 In \cite{DudMuk06} the authors investigated associative $n$-ary operations that are determined by binary associative operations.
 An $n$-ary operation $F\colon X^n\to X$ is said to be \emph{reducible to} an associative binary operation $G\colon X^2\to X$ if there are $G^m\colon X^{m+1}\to X$ ($m=1,\ldots,n-1$) such that $G^{n-1}=F$, $G^1=G$, and